 The Anglo-American nexus is revealing.
-American influence over government accounting focuses on overarching policy frameworks linking macro-economic plans with accounting information and control, whereas the British have concentrated on technical accounting, training, and technical assistance to DCs, especially former colonies, through their British accounting associations, and to some extent DfID.
+American influence over government accounting focuses on overarching policy frameworks linking macro-economic plans with accounting information and control, whereas the British have concentrated on technical accounting, training, and technical assistance to DCs, especially former colonies, through British accounting associations and DfID.
 Institutional and knowledge links between IFIs, British accounting associations and the Ghanaian accounting profession and its practices have encouraged Ghana to adopt Anglo-American-based public and private sector IASs.
 Britain remained the recurrent reference point.
-This resembles what the musicology scholar, Emma Baulch, drawing on how the Indonesian metal music community looks towards the West for inspiration and legitimation within their own local communities, called ‘gesturing elsewhere’ (Baulch, 2003).
-American imperialism, taking advantage of its alliance with British agents when advantageous, and manifested through professions, IFIs and presumed best practice by Northern accounting regulators, shape local behaviour and preferences.
-The essence of such soft-neo-colonialism is cognitive control.
+This resembles what the musicology scholar, Emma Baulch, drawing on how the Indonesian metal music community looks turns to the West for inspiration and legitimation within their local communities, called ‘gesturing elsewhere’ (Baulch, 2003).
+The essence of soft-neo-colonialism is cognitive control.
 Accounting capacity building, its aims and philosophy, and systems introduced by neo-colonial agents become perceived as international best practice, and their adoption ensures continuing interventions by the initiatives’ proponents, as beneficiary countries must source necessary consultancy, technical assistance, and hardware and software from donors’ multinationals and major accounting firms (Schiavo-Campo, 2009).

 Despite outside agencies’ attempts to curtail neo-patrimonial governance it continues in Ghana and more acutely in Benin.
-France particularly, appeared to take advantage of what neo-colonial analysts label the politics of the third man, which bolsters neo-patrimonialism (Cammack, 2007; Harrison, 2004; 2005).
-This, and the resultant decoupling of accounting systems and governance is often explained through institutional theories (e.g. Andrews, 2013; Harrison, 2004, 2005).
+France particularly, appeared to take advantage of what neo-colonial analysts label the politics of the third man (Cammack, 2007; Harrison, 2004; 2005).
+The resultant decoupling of accounting systems and governance is often explained through institutional theories (e.g. Andrews, 2013; Harrison, 2004, 2005).
 However, a comprehensive understanding of indigenous realities, not least in African DCs, must go beyond legitimacy explanations and recognise that the formal is part of the infrastructure that enables neo-colonial enterprises to reconfigure rights of the North in the South (Chang, 2007; Tan, 2007; Abrahamsen, 2012).
 For example, critics claim that introducing good governance in Africa is “part of the exercise of power in global politics, it has helped legitimate the North’s continued power and hegemony in the South” (Abrahamsen, 2012: 48).
 Thus, despite widespread adoption of good governance accounting reforms in the countries studied, they act as ‘shop windows’ (Harrison, 2005), with their proponents lacking commitment for their effective implementation.
 If abuses of power are tolerated, the result is, as our findings show, a widespread decoupling perpetuating two parallel worlds.
-Here patronage by local elites prevails in the informal world to secure political support, and corruption, nepotism and systems used to silence dissenters abound; whereas the formal world gives them legitimacy with external powers and the governed, (Lassou, 2014; Wynne, 2005).
+Patronage by local elites prevails in the informal world to secure political support, and corruption, nepotism and systems used to silence dissenters abound; whereas the formal world gives them legitimacy with external powers and the governed (Lassou, 2014; Wynne, 2005).
 The worry is that: “the solution to the corruption problem that [Northern countries] have been promoting has often worsened, rather than alleviated it."(Chang, 2007: 168)